Get E-Book

 });

 That sends a final message and ends gracefully.
 It can still hang if the peer stops reading and your final write cannot make progress.
 A hard idle policy often uses destroy() after timeout.
-A polite protocol can try end() and then set a second timer for destruction.
+A polite protocol can try end() first, then set a second timer that destroys the socket if it still has not closed.

-Timeouts on outbound connection attempts are a separate design topic. socket.setTimeout() can detect inactivity while connecting, but retry budgets, cancellation, AbortController, and request deadlines belong to later chapters.
-For raw net.Socket code, remember the local rule: the timeout event fires; Node leaves close policy to your code.
+Outbound connection deadlines are a broader design topic. socket.setTimeout() can detect inactivity while connecting, but retry budgets, cancellation, AbortController, and request deadlines belong to later chapters.
+For raw net.Socket code, remember the local rule - the timeout event fires, and your code owns the close policy.

-The common bug is a handler that logs and leaves the socket alive:
+The common bug is a timeout handler that logs but leaves the socket alive -

 socket.setTimeout(60_000);